Allen-Synthesis/EuroPi/software/contrib/euclid.md

 - `din`: external clock input
 - `b1`: Open the settings menu for the selected CV channel, or apply the current option if we're already in the settings menu
-- `b2`: Toggle between the CV channel select & settings menu for that channel
+- `b2`: Toggle between the CV channel select menu & settings menu for that channel
 - `k1`: Scroll between the CV channels in the main menu, or the available settings for that channel in the settings menu
 - `k2`: Scroll through the options for the current setting in the settings menu